Anti-Malware - Comparing 16 Malware Scanners

 Every system should have some sort of protection against malware installed.
 Whether pre-installed software, like Windows Defender, is adequate, depends largely on your requirements and needs.
 Premium, third-party programs offer additional security features and often provide access to extras such as a VPN, parental controls, or a password manager, making them one-stop-shops for constructing a digital defense.

 What Is the difference between antivirus and anti-malware?

 Strictly speaking, all viruses are malware, but not all types of malware are viruses.
 Both terms have grown increasingly synonymous with one another as digital threats have diversified.

-During EXPERTE.com's evaluation of 11 of the most popular anti-malware programs, Bitdefender secured first place owing to its impressive provision of security, top performance, intuitive interface, and lengthy catalog of features.
-Norton and Kaspersky carved out 2nd and 3rd place, respectively.
-Determining which software is best depends largely on your budget, as well as your requirements.
+During EXPERTE.com's evaluation of 16 of the most popular anti-malware programs, Bitdefender secured first place owing to its impressive provision of security, top performance, intuitive interface, and sizable catalog of features.
+Kaspersky and Avast's anti-malware software took second and third place, respectively.
+Deciding which software is the best depends largely on your budget and feature requirements.